sumanmudliyar/weekday/README.md

-# Steps to run the cod
+# Steps to run the code

 1. Clone the repo
    ```shell